samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 2. Adapt
 --------

-After marking elements the :code:`adapt()` routine performs the actual adaptation process.
+After marking elements, the :code:`adapt()` routine performs the actual adaptation process.
 The adaptation is performed by insertion and removal of points.

 .. tikz:: Inserting and removing points.